Blizzard uptrack

 Fitness: Can put in vert at a steady, conversational pace.

-Step 2 – Expanding Skills • Ski Mountaineering 1 (tech skills) • AST 2 (advanced terrain & decision-making) • Intermediate Tours • Winter Camping • Alpine Backcountry Wilderness First Aid (highly recommended; “Survive First Aid”).
+• Ski Mountaineering 1 (tech mountain skills) • AST 2 (Challenging terrain & decision-making) • Intermediate Tours (apply AST 2 in all terrain types) • Winter Camping(advanced terrain use with integrated winter camping techniques) • Alpine Backcountry Wilderness First Aid(highly recommended; “Survive First Aid”)

 ◆ Black